LamininSolutions/mfsql-connector/source/procedures/spMFUpdateMFilesToMFSQL.rst

   @UpdateTypeID tinyint (optional)
     - 1 = incremental update (default)
     - 0 = Full update
+  @MaxObjects INT
+    - Default = 20000
+    - This parameter has no longer any impact,
+  @WithObjectHistory BIT
+    - Default = 0 (No)
+    - set to 1 to include updating the object history
+  @RetainDeletions BIT
+    - Default = 0 (deletions will be removed from class table)
+    - set to 1 to retain any deletions since the last update
+  @WithStats BIT
+    - default = 0
+    - Set to 1 to show progress of processing
   @Update\_IDOut int (output)
     returns the id of the last updated batch
   @ProcessBatch\_ID int (optional, output)